 2. Unclog a slow drain with baking soda and vinegar

-Before reaching for caustic chemicals, pour half a cup of baking soda down the drain, follow with half a cup of white vinegar, let it fizz for ten minutes, then flush with a kettle of boiling water.
-It clears soap and grease build-up.
-It will not move a solid blockage — that needs a plunger or a drain snake.
+Before reaching for caustic drain chemicals, try the safer route: pour half a cup of baking soda down the drain, follow with half a cup of white vinegar, let it fizz for ten minutes, then flush with a full kettle of just-boiled water.
+The fizzing action and heat loosen soap and grease build-up that is coating the pipe walls.
+This works well on slow drains; it will not move a solid blockage from a hair clog — that needs a plastic drain snake (about £3 / $4 at any hardware store).
+The snake is a looped flexible strip you insert, twist, and pull.
+It takes ninety seconds and removes the clog far more reliably than any chemical.
+Skip the caustic drain cleaners: they are hard on older pipes, don't actually clear hair, and produce hazardous fumes in enclosed spaces.

 3. Rescue a stripped screw hole